brandleyzhou/paper-reading/slides/alex2018/content.md

-## Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics
+## 4Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics

 #### CVPR 2018